-Turmeric is used in plenty of different recipes, and therefore is something many owners wonder is OK for dogs or not.
-It has a very distinctive taste to it, so once you know what it tastes like you’ll know if a food contains it or not.
+Turmeric is used in lots of different recipes so some owners wonder if dogs could consume it or not.
+It has a very distinctive taste to it and once you know what it tastes like you’ll know if a food contains it or not.

-Dogs and spices typically do not mix.
-But this is one instance where you can give your dog this spice as either a prevention method for cancer, or as a way to help reduce the inflammation from arthritis.
-The amount you give them will vary by their weight.
+Generally, dogs and spices typically do not mix.
+Turmeric may be one instance where you can give your dog a healthy spice as either a prevention supplement for cancer, or as a way to help reduce inflammation from arthritis.

 Can I Give My Dog Turmeric?
 Answer: Recommended

-This is one spice that actually translates from humans to dogs, which is unusual since a lot of the benefits from items such as fruits and vegetables don’t apply to dogs.
-But since it’s a spice and not a food that needs to be digested and broken down, vets have been recommending it to pet owners as a way to keep their dogs healthy and improve their longevity.
+This is one spice that actually translates from humans to dogs, which is unusual since a lot of the benefits from items such as fruits and vegetables don’t really apply to dogs.

-The fastest and easiest way to make sure that your pet is getting more turmeric is to add some of it to their food.
-You don’t want to give them too much, as giving them more than what is recommended can actually lead to short-term problems.
+The easiest way to make sure your pet is getting turmeric is to add some of it to their food.
+You don’t want to give them too much, as giving them more than what is recommended can lead to short-term problems.
 You should also consider gradually increasing the amount you give them so they can get used to it and it doesn’t shock their digestive system.

-Start with just a quarter of a teaspoon each day until they are showing no signs of side effects.
-Then increase it by a quarter teaspoon each day, until you are giving them a quarter teaspoon for each 10 pounds that they weigh.
+Start out with a very small portion of Turmeric at first.
+Just a quarter of a teaspoon each day, assuming no side effects appear, will do.
+Gradually increase it by a quarter teaspoon each day, until you are giving them a quarter teaspoon for each 10 pounds that they weigh.

 If you have a 40 pound dog, don’t start giving them a teaspoon of turmeric right from the start.
 Just give them a quarter teaspoon and then once they are used to that you can give them half a teaspoon, and then three quarters, and finally the whole teaspoon once they are ready.